ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 The step size for the policy parameters $$\alpha_{\theta}$$ will depend on the range of variation of the rewards and on the policy parameterization.

-For some examples of Python implementations of the REINFORCE algorithm, <a href="https://acfpeacekeeper.github.io/github-pages/rl/ml/dl/2024/03/29/REINFORCE.html" onerror="this.href='http://localhost:4000/rl/ml/dl/2024/03/29/REINFORCE.html'">see here</a>.
+You can find an example of a Python implementation of REINFORCE with baseline <a href="https://acfpeacekeeper.github.io/github-pages/rl/ml/dl/2024/03/29/REINFORCE.html#reinforce-with-baseline" onerror="this.href='http://localhost:4000/rl/ml/dl/2024/03/29/REINFORCE.html#reinforce-with-baseline'">here</a>.

 ### Ch 13.5: Actor-Critic Methods